-The user manual or company website should suggest types of cleaning materials and methods for cleaning different parts of your toaster oven.
-Most companies—and even Consumer Report—suggest similar materials and similar methods for cleaning the toaster oven’s various parts.
-These cleaning supplies and methods are discussed in the remainder of the article.
+The user manual or company website should suggest cleaning materials and methods for cleaning different parts of your toaster oven.
+Most companies—and even Consumer Report—suggest similar materials and methods for cleaning the toaster oven’s various components.
+These cleaning supplies and methods are discussed later in the article.

 The next step is gathering needed supplies.
 For the entirety of the cleaning process, you will need:

-Mix the vinegar, liquid dish soap, and warm water to create a cleaning solution that is best used in substitution of chemical oven cleaners (which are made for full-sized ovens and not toaster ovens).
-Whether you don’t have vinegar or simply don’t like the smell of even a diluted amount of vinegar within a solution, you may use only liquid dish soap and warm water.
+Mix vinegar, liquid dish soap, and warm water to create a cleaning solution.
+Substitute that solution for chemical oven cleaners (which are made for full-sized ovens and not toaster ovens).

-When cleaning, the sponge will be used first, and the soft-plastic scrubber can be used to lightly scrub hard, baked-on food residue.
+When cleaning, use the sponge first, and the soft-plastic scrubber can be used to scrub baked-on food residue lightly.
 (Never use a steel wool scrubber or scouring pad when cleaning your toaster oven.)

 The Cleaning Process: Part-by-part steps